Nitin2005verma/ICS_major_project/README.md

-# Welcome to Our Project!
+# Welcome to My Project!
 ![project title_final](https://github.com/Nitin2005verma/ICS_major_project/assets/163852941/99a11e2a-f7bf-4c54-b105-258ced043266)

 ## Introduction
-In our **Introduction to Computer Science course (CSL1010)**, we set out to create a cool text editor using C programming.
-Our team consisting of three members joined forces to build a tool that's not the general text editor you use.
+In My **Introduction to Computer Science course (CSL1010)**, I set out to create a cool text editor using C programming.
+I built a tool that's not the general text editor you use.

-Meet our Team
-- Nitin Verma
-- Agastya Singh, and
-- Kukatlapalli William Samuel
-## Our Vision
+## Vision
 Imagine a text editor that does more than just basic stuff.
 We wanted to make a tool that's handy for different sorts of tasks, from simple word counting to fancy distribution analysis.

 ## Features Highlights
-Here's what our text editor can do:
+Here's what My text editor can do:
 - **Word and Line Counting**: Need to know how many words or lines in your text file?
 Our editor's got your back.
 - **Emoji Fun**: Make your text files look attractive by easily adding emojis wherever you want.
 - **Word Counting**: Quickly find out how many times a word appears in your file.